 I love how the finished pillow looks in our living room.This is the other one I made.

-I really love these spring colors.
-I hope I have inspired you to give this a try.
+I really love these colors.
+I hope I have inspired you to give this (or any of the other seven free-stitch embroidery pillows I have made) a try.

 Pin the image below to your Craft or sewing boards on Pinterest (just click the Pin button in the top left corner).
 You can also follow along with me on Pinterest!